Pauan/fable-getting-started/README.md

 How to import JavaScript code into F#
 =====================================

-First, make sure that you have the following line in your `main.fsx` file:
+First, make sure that you have the following line in your `Main.fs` file:

 ```
 #r "../node_modules/fable-core/Fable.Core.dll"
 ```

-Don't worry: this repository already includes the above line in `main.fsx`.
+Don't worry: this repository already includes the above line in `Main.fs`.

-Now you can import `.js` files into `.fsx` by using the following attribute:
+Now you can import `.js` files into `.fs` by using the following attribute:

 ```
 [<Fable.Core.Import("foo", "../js/foo.js")>]